U.S. Route 11 in Alabama: Tuscaloosa to Downtown Birmingham

 As the three routes meet I-20/I-59, I-359 ends while the rest continues as a local road.
 Shortly after US 11 leaves the freeway, it then turns east along Skyland Boulevard.
 Along the way, the route meets SR 215, US 82, and I-20/I-59.
 As the route leaves Tuscaloosa, it intersects SR 215 in Cottondale for the second time.
 The route then meets the same interstate freeway for the fourth time that it parallels.
 It then passes through Coaling, Vance, and Woodstock.
 In Woodstock, it begins to run concurrently with SR 5.
 After that, both routes then travel along the I-20/I-59 freeway.
 East of Lake View, four of the routes on the freeway then meet SR 316.
 After that, the freeway then comes across I-459 near McCalla.

 Shortly after I-459, US 11, as well as SR 5, leave the freeway and then onto 9th Avenue Southwest.
 They then go through several suburbs of Birmingham.
 As they approach downtown, SR 5 turned northwest onto US 78 while US 11 continues east along US 78.
 After that, the road becomes a short one-way pair and then comes across I-65.
 Then, US 78 branches east while US 11 continues northeast.
 Shortly thereafter, the route meets US 31/US 280.

 Downtown Birmingham to the Georgia state line

 At this point, US 11 runs through industries and railroads in Birmingham.
 It then comes across Messer Airport Highway, a local road that connects to Birmingham–Shuttlesworth International Airport.
 After meeting I-20 for the last time, US 11 no longer parallels I-20.
 The route then meets I-59, SR 75, I-459, several more state routes, and US 231 in several locations.
 It then meets US 278/US 431 near Gadsden.
 After that, it continues to meet even more state routes, as well as I-59, along the rest of the route.
 It eventually crosses the Georgia state line.

 History

+Between the Mississippi state line and Birmingham, US 11 roughly follows a route surveyed by pathfinders in 1912.

+Future

+In 2024, ALDOT will began work to convert the US 11 (Skyland Boulevard)/SR 69 intersection into a single-point urban interchange (SPUI) in order to improve traffic flow.
+The project, which is a joint effort between the Tuscaloosa Road Improvement Commission and ALDOT, is expected to cost $89 million and take about three years to complete.